 These rustic, one-room cabins are a great retreat from the elements, though they do get booked up extremely quickly each year.
 So, be ready to book in January for the coming season if you want to snag one of these abodes.

-If you are looking for a place to stay near Houghton, Michigan click on the map below to see current rates for hotels and vacation rentals.
+Click on the map below to see additional hotels and vacation rentals.

 Isle Royale National Park Camping